-What: A call for art submissions on internationalism and global struggle for the 2016 Certain Days: Freedom for Political Prisoners Calendar
+What: A call for art and article submissions on Awakening Resistance for the 2018 Certain Days: Freedom for Political Prisoners Calendar

-We encourage submissions from prisoners – please forward to any prison-based artists.
+We encourage contributors to submit both new and existing work.
+We also seek submissions from prisoners – please forward to any prison-based artists and writers.

 1. The calendar is 11” tall by 8.5” wide, so art with a ‘portrait’ orientation is preferred.
 Some pieces may be printed with a border, so it need not fit those dimensions exactly.

 2. We are interested in a diversity of media (paintings, drawings, photographs, prints, computer-designed graphics, collage, etc).

 3. The calendar is printed in colour and we prefer colour images.

 1. Send your submissions by May 15, 2017 to email@example.com.